AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 these limitations, it is recommended to use the type check tool and report issues to us.

+.. _sec:basics:cppkernel:

 Writing kernels in C++ is also an option.
 AMReX provides a multi-dimensional array type of syntax, similar to Fortran, that is readable and easy to implement.
 An example is given below:

 .. highlight:: c++